MickaelRigault/ztfquery/README.md

 **Important: Retrieving data** If you need to get them again later on, after you closed the session, you will need to redo the `load_metadata()` query to find back the structure of the database, otherwise `get_local_data()` will not know what to do.
 If you need to work offline, I suggest you overwrite the download location within `download_data` using the 'download_dir' option.
 If provided, all the data will be dumped inside this directory without following the IRSA structure.

 ***

+# Getting Marshal Data

+_starting version 1.2.0_

+You can now query data stored in the Marshal directly from `ztfquery`.

+There are three main utilities:
+1. Getting target datatable (coordinates, classification, redshift etc)
+2. Getting target spectra
+3. Getting target lightcurves

+All of these could be called from `MarshalAccess`, but 2. and 3. (spectra and lightcurves) can directly be downloaded from a native `ztfquery.marshal` function (i.e. with no need to instanciate a `MarshalAccess` object).
+Below are some examples.

+**password protection:** Data right access to the Marshal could directly be passed into functions and methods (using the `auth` argument) or, as usual and as favored, stored crypted into `~/.ztfquery`.
+The first time you will query for marshal information without explicitly providing an authentification using `auth`, `ztfquery` will prompt for your marshal username and password and will store save.
+Then anytime `auth` is not given, the username and password stored will be used.

+***